 How Long Will that Home Sweet Home Last?

-You're considering buying that home of your dreams--a federal Colonial dating back to the 1700's.
-All your life you've wanted to live in a genuine antique, and you're about to realize your wish.
+You’re thinking buying that home of your dreams–a federal Colonial dating back to the 1700’s.
+All your life you’ve wanted to live in a genuine antique, and now you’re about to realize responsibilities that comes with your wish.

-When budgeting for a home purchase and upkeep, you should consider the expected life of systems and components of that house.
-For example, a furnace has a life expectancy of 15-25 years.
-If you're buying a house with a 22 year old furnace, the odds are good that you might need to replace it in the not too distant future--and that's a $3,000 - $5,000 expenditure you might not have originally considered.
-Be sure to get a solid, candid inspection of the condition of the furnace -- and other components of the house -- prior to "signing on the dotted line."
-This will help plan your expenses and may be a negotiating point on the sale price of the house.
+When budgeting for a home purchase and upkeep, you should consider the expected life of systems and components of that house; for example, a furnace has a life expectancy of 15-25 years.
+If you’re buying a house with a 22 year-old furnace, there’s a great chance that you might need to replace it in the near future–and that’s a $3,000 – $5,000 expense you might not have originally considered.
+Be sure to get a solid, candid inspection of the condition of the furnace, and other components of the house, prior to “signing on the dotted line.”
+This will help you plan your expenses ahead; it may even be a negotiating point on the sale price of the house.

-A home inspector can provide a guide as to the condition (and remaining life span) of items in your house.
-While this isn't intended as the "last word" on life expectancy, it provides valuable insight as to what you might expect.
-However, according MA Home Inspection law, the inspector is prohibited from quoting prices for repairs.
+According to the Massachusetts Home Inspection law, the inspector is prohibited from quoting any prices for possible repairs.
+However, a home inspector can be used as a guide to understand the condition (and remaining life span) of items in your house.
+While this isn’t intended as the “last word” on life expectancy, it provides valuable insight as to what you might expect.